JH27/curriculum/docs/vector-functions.md

 #> # ... with 5 more rows
 ```

-However, there is often an alternative, more elegant approach by relying on an existing vector function.
+However, there is often an alternative, more elegant, approach by relying on an existing vector function.
 For example, you can always rewrite a set of nested if-else statements to use `case_when()`:

 ``` r
 grade_2 <- function(x) {